sa-if/Package-Unistaller/README.md

 ## Contributions 😉

-Feel free to contribute to this project by opening an issue or submitting a pull request.
+Feel free to contribute to this project by opening an issue or submitting a `pull request`.

 ## Support 💁🏻‍♂️